 - Library Helper (2pts) – for helping in the library

 - Performing Arts Representation (2pts) – for participation in a performing arts event

-- College Representation (2pts) – for representing the college in public
+- School Representation (2pts) – for representing the school in public

-There are celebration assemblies at the end of each term and these are an opportunity to celebrate student achievement in its broadest sense, recognising academic, extra-curricular and personal success and improvement.
+There are celebration assemblies at the end of each term and these are an opportunity to celebrate pupils achievement in its broadest sense, recognising academic, extra-curricular and personal success and improvement.